 Anyone can benefit from this course, regardless of whether you are experiencing mental health difficulties or not.

-Our compassionate mind training course is an online 8-week course and the next group starts on 11th January 2023.
+Our compassionate mind training course is an online 8-week course.

 This course combines mindfulness meditation with cognitive therapy to help you better manage depression and stress.